vbaliga/vbaliga.github.io/_posts/2019-08-30-PCA-and-inferring-ancestral-states.md

 We’ll now infer ancestral states from the original raw data.
 This will be done on a per-trait basis in the scale of each original trait.

 Although ancestral state estimation can be tricky in and of itself, we’ll pretend that these estimates are the ‘actual’ values of ancestors.
-These values will be what we’d hope to find after PCA techniques have been used.
+These values will be what we’ll hope to find after PCA techniques have been used.

 ``` r
 # Ancestral states from raw data via phytools::fastAnc()